 Ten Technologies to Save the Planet: Energy Options for a Low-Carbon Future by Chris Goodall

 BIOCHAR: A Cost Benefit Analysis in the Scottish Whisky Industry by Simon P. Messenger

 Nature Magazine Online: Agriculture: State of the Art Soil

 The in situ remediation of a vast variety of toxic agents in soils and sediments.

 The uses as a feed ration for livestock to reduce GHG emissions and increase disease resistance.

 Recent work showing a 52% reduction of NH3 loss when char is used as a composting accelerator.
 This will have profound value added consequences for the commercial composting industry

-Every 1 ton of Biomass yields 1/3 ton Charcoal for soil Sequestration (= to 1 Ton CO2e) + Bio-Gas & Bio-oil fuels = to 1MWh exported electricity, so is a totally virtuous, carbon negative energy cycle.
+Every 1 ton of Biomass yields 1/4 to 1/3 ton Charcoal for soil Sequestration (= to 1 Ton CO2e) + Bio-Gas & Bio-oil fuels = to 1MWh exported electricity, so is a totally virtuous, carbon negative energy cycle.